 Fiber InternetThe bread and butter of MetroNet is undoubtedly their Gigabit fiber internet offerings.
-As one of the smallest independent service providers offering this level of speed in the nation, having affordable, ultra-fast plans is certainly the MetroNet’s biggest draw.
+As one of the smallest service providers currently offering these speeds, having affordable, ultra-fast plans is certainly MetroNet’s biggest draw.
 Adding to the allure is the fact that none of the company’s plans currently have a data cap.
 This makes the service ideal for heavy streamers, gamers, and other power users.

 Fiber IPTVThough the company’s focus is squarely on internet services, they do offer several TV packages that are worth looking into.
-All told, the company has three tiers of service, with the two higher end packages including several premium channels (more on this below).
-Overall, these services are unlikely to compete directly with DirecTV or Charter, but they are still an attractive option for those interested in keeping all their bills confined to one company.
+All told, the company has three tiers of service, with the two higher-end packages including several premium channels.
+Overall, these services are unlikely to compete directly with DirecTV or Charter.
+Still, they may still be an attractive option for those interested in keeping all their bills confined to one company.

 Fiber PhoneThe fiber-based phone service offered by MetroNet is pretty straightforward.
 The company only offers one plan, but for most folks, what it includes should be enough; unlimited local calling, 1000 free long distance minutes, and full voicemail support.
 This is comparable to “digital phone” landline offers from companies like Xfinity and Cox Cable.

 Home AutomationMetroNet offers a selection of home automation services, but the basic packages primarily revolve around home security.
-Most of their options include your standard fare of glass break and motion sensors, door and window contact sensors, and remote app functionality to control everything on-the-go.
+Most of their options include your standard assortment of glass break, motion, door and window sensors.
+Remote app functionality to control everything on-the-go is also included.